-Our course is ideal if you want to pursue a Doctorate in Clinical Psychology, a career working with children or in other clinical settings.
+Our course is ideal if you want to pursue a career working in a clinical setting with children.
 You’ll be highly employable in many research environments.
 You’re also in the perfect position to continue your academic career and move up to our Psychology PhD.

-We’ll assess your theoretical and applied understanding through essays, portfolios, exams, presentations, debates, data analysis and dissertation.
+We’ll assess your theoretical and applied understanding through essays, presentations, data analysis and your dissertation.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.

 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.

 You can use several dedicated, sound attenuated research laboratories, equipped with networked computers, as well as: an observation laboratory, including a two-way mirror; an electroencephalography (EEG) laboratory; an eye-tracking laboratory; a psycholinguistics laboratory; a psychometrics laboratory and a psychoneuroimmunology laboratory.